Apollo raises $22M for its GraphQL platform – TechCrunch

 The company also recently launched Apollo Federation, which makes it easier for businesses to work with a distributed graph.
 Sometimes, after all, your data lives in lots of different places.
 Federation allows for a distributed architecture that combines all of the different data sources into a single schema that developers can then query.

-Schmidt tells me that the company started to get some serious traction last year and by December, it was getting calls from VCs that heard from their portfolio companies that they were using Apollo.
+Schmidt tells me the company started to get some serious traction last year and by December, it was getting calls from VCs that heard from their portfolio companies that they were using Apollo.

-The company plans to use the new funding to build out its technology to scale its field team to support the enterprises that bet on its technology, including the open source technologies that power both the service.
+The company plans to use the new funding to build out its technology to scale its field team to support the enterprises that bet on its technology, including the open-source technologies that power both the services.

-“I see the Data Graph as a core new layer of the stack, just like we as an industry invested in the relational databased for decades, making it better and better,” Schmidt said.
+“I see the Data Graph as a core new layer of the stack, just like we as an industry invested in the relational database for decades, making it better and better,” Schmidt said.
 “We’re still finding new uses for SQL and that relational database model.
 I think the Data Graph is going to be the same way.”